pwyq/blog/_posts/2018-03-13-stanford-ml-note-four.md

     - Note
 description: Study Note of Stanford Machine Learning (Chap.
 6)
 ---

-# Advice for Applying Machine Learning
+# Chap 6 - Advice for Applying Machine Learning
 ## Evaluating a Hypothesis
 A hypothesis may have low error for the training examples but still be inaccurate (because of overfitting).